kachiengz/BPTFs/README.md

 Set the file directory to the directory in which the input soil data is stored.

-Ensure that the input data is formatted to match that of the example file.
+Ensure that the input data is formatted to match that of the example file i.e. "Input_Data.csv".